Charles the Fat

 Charles the Fat (839 – 13 January 888) was the emperor of the Carolingian Empire (Note: This is the term preferred by scholars for the early phase of what became the Holy Roman Empire of the high Middle Ages and the early modern period.
-He is numbered as "Charles III" in the lists on German monarchs but was not counted as king of France (despite briefly ruling over West Francia) by Charles V when he adopted his regnal number.) from 881 to 887.
+He is numbered as "Charles III" in the lists on German monarchs but, despite briefly ruling over West Francia, is not counted as king of France, a precedent set when Charles V adopted his regnal number.) from 881 to 887.
 A member of the Carolingian dynasty, Charles was the youngest son of Louis the German and Hemma, and a great-grandson of Charlemagne.
 He was the last Carolingian emperor of legitimate birth and the last to rule a united kingdom of the Franks.

 Over his lifetime, Charles became ruler of the various kingdoms of Charlemagne's former empire.
 Granted lordship over Alamannia in 876, following the division of East Francia, he succeeded to the Italian throne upon the abdication of his older brother Carloman of Bavaria who had been incapacitated by a stroke.
 Crowned emperor in 881 by Pope John VIII, his succession to the territories of his brother Louis the Younger (Saxony and Bavaria) the following year reunited the kingdom of East Francia.
 Upon the death of his cousin Carloman II in 884, he inherited all of West Francia, thus reuniting the entire Carolingian Empire.

 Usually considered lethargic and inept—he was frequently ill, and is believed to have had epilepsy—Charles twice purchased peace with Viking raiders, including at the infamous Siege of Paris, which led to his downfall.

 The reunited empire did not last.
 During a coup led by his nephew Arnulf of Carinthia in mid-November 887, Charles was deposed in East Francia, Lotharingia, and the Kingdom of Italy.
 Forced into quiet retirement, he died of natural causes on 13 January 888, just a few weeks after his deposition.
 The Empire quickly fell apart after his death, splintering into five separate successor kingdoms; the territory it had occupied was not entirely reunited under one ruler until the conquests of Napoleon.

 Nickname and number

 The nickname "Charles the Fat" (Latin Carolus Crassus) is not contemporary.
 It was first used by the Annalista Saxo (the anonymous "Saxon Annalist") in the twelfth century.
 There is no contemporary reference to Charles's physical size, but the nickname has stuck and is the common name in most modern European languages (French Charles le Gros, German Karl der Dicke, Italian Carlo il Grosso).

 His numeral is roughly contemporary.
-Regino of Prüm, a contemporary of Charles's recording his death, calls him "Emperor Charles, third of that name and dignity" (Latin Carolus imperator, tertius huius nominis et dignitatis).
+Regino of Prüm, a contemporary of Charles, recording his death, calls him "Emperor Charles, third of that name and dignity" (Latin Carolus imperator, tertius huius nominis et dignitatis).